College football bowl projections: Ohio State gets small but key College Football Playoff boost

 This was a weekend of almosts.
 Ohio State almost loss at Penn State, which would have turned the College Football Playoff projections on their head.
 Before that, Clemson lost quarterback Trevor Lawrence and almost lost to Syracuse.
 That would have also rattled the playoff cage.

 In the end though, all of the teams projected into the College Football Playoff and the New Year's Six bowls won except for Stanford, which lost at Notre Dame.
 The Cardinal remain projected to the Fiesta Bowl, but their margin for error is now pretty small, especially with games left at Arizona State and Washington.
-Even though the Pac-12 is not thought of as not quite on par with the SEC or Big Ten, it is Stanford's strength of schedule that has it still projected into the New Year's Six.
+Even though the Pac-12 is not thought of as quite on par with the SEC or Big Ten, it is Stanford's strength of schedule that has it still projected into the New Year's Six.

 Meanwhile, Notre Dame has to be considered a serious playoff contender.
 The Irish do not have any more teams in the current AP Top 25 on their schedule, although we will see if next week's opponent, Virginia Tech, reappears in Sunday's rankings release.
 USC could also eventually creep into the rankings.
-In any event, Notre Dame figures to be favored in every game the rest of the way.
-Their strength of schedule may come into question at the end.
+In any event, Notre Dame figures to be favored in every game the rest of the way; however, heir strength of schedule may come into question at the end.
 Stanford and Michigan, the two ranked teams Notre Dame has faced so far, still have some difficult games left.
 The Hokies will likely finish the season without their starting quarterback, and the Trojans are still finding their way with a freshman signal caller.

 In a battle over uniform color, I flipped Ohio State and Clemson in the playoff projections.
 The Buckeyes are now projected to be the No. 2 seed, while the Tigers are No. 3.
 That is also about strength of schedule.
 As noted above, the ACC has taken some hits this season, and while the Big Ten has as well, that has mostly been in the West.
 Ohio State still has a couple of difficult games left in league play, and the Buckeyes have already won at Penn State and against TCU in Dallas.